-Fresh Focus RS isn’t the first Focus-based hot hatch Blue Oval has marketed.
-Focus RS was available overseas years ago.
+The fresh Ford Focus RS isn’t the first Focus-based hot hatch Blue Oval has marketed.
+The Focus RS was available overseas years ago.
 This time, U.S. buyers too, are able to enjoy quirky compact’s almost WRC-worthy capabilities.
 This wouldn’t have been possible hadn’t North American SVT, European TeamRS and Australian FPV divisions joined forces.
 But, I digress.
 350-horsepower probably won’t be enough for a hot hatch of Focus RS’ pedigree in 20 years time, but that only means it’ll be all the more affordable.
 If FoMoCo doesn’t pull the plug on it until then which’ll instantly convert it into an icon.
 But, chances of that happening are very, very slim.

-Recently discontinued Dodge Viper is already being missed.
+The recently discontinued Dodge Viper is already being missed.
 Oh, but wait couple more years or so until its prices start soaring, and then you’ll know just how much longed for it really is.
 Dodge Viper has always been a cool car.
 After all, suicidal handling and almost 650 horsepower are not a combo you’ll find in anything else than a cool car.
 And it’s not like V10-powered American sports car will be any less cooler in 20 years than it is today.
 On the contrary, we believe it’ll be even more appreciated.

 Fiat 500 Abarth

-Fiat is getting a lot of bad press for sub-par quality of their vehicles these days, but no one can deny Fiat 500 is a cool car.
+Fiat is getting a lot of bad press for the sub-par quality of their vehicles these days, but no one can deny Fiat 500 is a cool car.
 Cute iconic Italian super mini always has been.
-Fiat 500 Abarth is classic 500’s spiritual successor, and it has everything its predecessor had.
+The Fiat 500 Abarth is classic 500’s spiritual successor, and it has everything its predecessor had.
 And more.
-Modern Fiat 500 Abarth adds sublime exhaust note, enough power and extremely fun driving dynamics to the mix.
+The modern Fiat 500 Abarth adds sublime exhaust note, enough power and extremely fun driving dynamics to the mix.
 I can already see young people fighting over remaining examples in 2035.
 Unless, maybe, hoverboards become reality by then.
 But we’ve been fooled once already.